2019 Selangor FA season: Pre-season

 On 1 November 2018, Azamuddin Akil announced that he would be leaving after Selangor had not renewed his contract.

 On 7 November 2018, Selangor announced the transfers of Syazwan Zainon from Kedah.

 On 23 November 2018, B. Sathianathan was officially announced as Selangor's new coach for the upcoming season.
 He appeared for his first press conference in front of the media on that day.

-On 28 November, Selangor announced that six players, Joseph Kalang Tie, Norazlan Razali, Shahrul Igwan Samsudin, Mohd Razman Roslan, Mohd Fairuz Abdul Aziz and Abdul Halim Zainal will be leaving the club after their contract would not be renewed for the upcoming season.
+On 28 November, Selangor announced that six players, Joseph Kalang Tie, Norazlan Razali, Shahrul Igwan, Razman Roslan, Fairuz Abdul Aziz and Halim Zainal will be leaving the club after their contract would not be renewed for the upcoming season.

 On 30 November, Selangor agreed a contract extension of eight players, Tamil Maran, Haziq Ridwan, Ashmawi Yakin, Amirul Haziq, Syukri Azman, A. Namathevan, K. Kannan, and Amirul Ashraf, keeping them at the club for one more years.
 The next day, Azizul Baharuddin, K. Sarkunan, D. Kugan and Faizzudin Abidin still remains and their contracts also been renewed too by the club.
-Besides that, Saiful Ridzuwan Selamat switched sides and joined Melaka United on a free transfer after his contract with the club has become expired.
+Besides that, Saiful Ridzuwan switched sides and joined Melaka United on a free transfer after his contract with the club has become expired.